-Once the landmark is recorded, a screen identical to the initial screen is presented, with three main buttons.
-The middle button says "Record path" and allows start recording the route.
-The button on the right says"Landmark"and allows record again the reference landmark.
-The button on the left says" Saved routes "and Access the saved routes list .
+Once the reference point has been recorded, a screen identical to the initial screen is presented, with three main buttons.
+The middle button says "Record path" and allows you to start recording the route.
+"The button on the right says" Waypoint "and allows you to re-record the waypoint.
+The button on the left says" Saved routes "and access the list of saved routes.

 Although the application works perfectly and is very accurate, the high battery consumption of the camera and the heating of the device are a common problem in applications that make intensive use of this element, so the use of this application should be restricted exclusively to what is necessary.